 Considering Nvidia’s legendary status when it comes to GPU technology, it’s no surprise that all these renditions boast next-level performance.
 The areas in which these cards differ are mostly aesthetics, size, and cooling methods.

 However, it’s safe to say most of these cards are essentially huge and will require some kind of support bracket.
 Let’s dig a little deeper into some of the gigantic options on offer.

 ASUS ROG STRIX GeForce RTX 4090 O24G

-- New patented vapor chamber with milled heatspreader for lower GPU temps
+- Vapor chamber with milled heatspreader to lower temperature

 One of the largest and heaviest RTX cards comes courtesy of ASUS, with the ROG STRIX GeForce RTX 4090 O24G.
 Quite the mouthful, this card has a shroud made entirely of metal, and a sleek design with RGB LED lighting and black, blue, and red accents.
 This, combined with the matte alloy of the shroud, give the card a look very reminiscent of cyberpunk.